Richard T. Burke Sells 2,500 Shares of UnitedHealth Group Incorporated (NYSE:UNH) Stock

-UnitedHealth Group Incorporated (NYSE:UNH) Director Richard T. Burke sold 2,500 shares of the company’s stock in a transaction on Tuesday, September 14th.
-The shares were sold at an average price of $416.75, for a total transaction of $1,041,875.00.
-Following the transaction, the director now owns 154,403 shares of the company’s stock, valued at $64,347,450.25.
-The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
+UnitedHealth Group Incorporated (NYSE:UNH) Director Richard T. Burke sold 2,500 shares of the firm’s stock in a transaction dated Friday, September 17th.
+The stock was sold at an average price of $419.00, for a total transaction of $1,047,500.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.

-UnitedHealth Group (NYSE:UNH) last released its earnings results on Wednesday, July 14th.
-The healthcare conglomerate reported $4.70 earnings per share for the quarter, beating analysts’ consensus estimates of $4.43 by $0.27.
-UnitedHealth Group had a net margin of 5.33% and a return on equity of 22.15%.
-The business had revenue of $71.32 billion during the quarter, compared to the consensus estimate of $69.51 billion.
-During the same quarter last year, the firm earned $7.12 earnings per share.
-The firm’s revenue for the quarter was up 14.8% compared to the same quarter last year.
-As a group, analysts anticipate that UnitedHealth Group Incorporated will post 18.74 earnings per share for the current fiscal year.
+UnitedHealth Group (NYSE:UNH) last issued its earnings results on Wednesday, July 14th.
+The healthcare conglomerate reported $4.70 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $4.43 by $0.27.
+UnitedHealth Group had a return on equity of 22.15% and a net margin of 5.33%.
+The business had revenue of $71.32 billion for the quarter, compared to analysts’ expectations of $69.51 billion.
+During the same period in the previous year, the firm posted $7.12 EPS.
+The company’s quarterly revenue was up 14.8% on a year-over-year basis.
+On average, sell-side analysts expect that UnitedHealth Group Incorporated will post 18.74 EPS for the current fiscal year.

-A number of brokerages have commented on UNH.
-Credit Suisse Group raised their price objective on UnitedHealth Group from $430.00 to $462.00 and gave the stock an “outperform” rating in a research report on Friday, July 16th.
-Bank of America boosted their price target on shares of UnitedHealth Group from $450.00 to $522.00 and gave the company a “buy” rating in a report on Tuesday, June 1st.
-Wells Fargo & Company began coverage on shares of UnitedHealth Group in a report on Monday, May 24th.
-They set an “overweight” rating and a $478.00 price objective for the company.
-Morgan Stanley lowered their price target on UnitedHealth Group from $515.00 to $488.00 and set an “overweight” rating on the stock in a research report on Tuesday, August 31st.
-Finally, Seaport Global Securities initiated coverage on shares of UnitedHealth Group in a report on Friday, July 9th.
-They set a “buy” rating and a $450.00 price target for the company.
-Three research analysts have rated the stock with a hold rating, twenty have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to MarketBeat.com, the company has an average rating of “Buy” and a consensus price target of $444.04.
+UNH has been the subject of a number of analyst reports.
+Bank of America boosted their price objective on UnitedHealth Group from $450.00 to $522.00 and gave the company a “buy” rating in a research report on Tuesday, June 1st.
+Barclays upped their price target on shares of UnitedHealth Group from $435.00 to $465.00 and gave the stock an “overweight” rating in a research report on Friday, July 16th.
+Stephens upped their target price on shares of UnitedHealth Group from $440.00 to $460.00 and gave the stock an “overweight” rating in a research report on Friday, July 16th.
+Seaport Global Securities began coverage on UnitedHealth Group in a report on Friday, July 9th.
+They set a “buy” rating and a $450.00 price target on the stock.
+Finally, Deutsche Bank Aktiengesellschaft increased their price objective on UnitedHealth Group from $418.00 to $421.00 and gave the stock a “buy” rating in a report on Tuesday, July 13th.
+Three analysts have rated the stock with a hold rating, twenty have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+According to data from MarketBeat, the company has an average rating of “Buy” and an average target price of $444.04.

-Several large investors have recently bought and sold shares of the business.
-Anfield Capital Management LLC acquired a new position in shares of UnitedHealth Group during the 2nd quarter worth about $26,000.
-RPg Family Wealth Advisory LLC bought a new stake in UnitedHealth Group in the second quarter valued at approximately $26,000.
-Mitsubishi UFJ Morgan Stanley Securities Co.
-Ltd. acquired a new stake in shares of UnitedHealth Group in the second quarter valued at approximately $28,000.
-Ten Capital Wealth Advisors LLC increased its holdings in shares of UnitedHealth Group by 111.6% during the 2nd quarter.
-Ten Capital Wealth Advisors LLC now owns 91 shares of the healthcare conglomerate’s stock worth $36,000 after acquiring an additional 48 shares during the last quarter.
-Finally, Lake Point Wealth Management acquired a new stake in UnitedHealth Group during the 2nd quarter valued at $40,000.
-86.21% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds have recently added to or reduced their stakes in the company.
+OLD Mission Capital LLC purchased a new position in UnitedHealth Group during the third quarter valued at approximately $439,000.
+Camden National Bank increased its stake in shares of UnitedHealth Group by 5.5% in the fourth quarter.
+Camden National Bank now owns 1,902 shares of the healthcare conglomerate’s stock worth $667,000 after acquiring an additional 100 shares during the last quarter.
+Thompson Siegel & Walmsley LLC raised its holdings in shares of UnitedHealth Group by 1.3% during the first quarter.
+Thompson Siegel & Walmsley LLC now owns 2,110 shares of the healthcare conglomerate’s stock worth $785,000 after acquiring an additional 27 shares in the last quarter.
+D.A.
+Davidson & CO. grew its stake in UnitedHealth Group by 98.4% in the first quarter.
+D.A.
+Davidson & CO. now owns 32,836 shares of the healthcare conglomerate’s stock valued at $12,218,000 after purchasing an additional 16,282 shares in the last quarter.
+Finally, Kingfisher Capital LLC raised its stake in shares of UnitedHealth Group by 8.8% during the 1st quarter.
+Kingfisher Capital LLC now owns 1,079 shares of the healthcare conglomerate’s stock worth $401,000 after purchasing an additional 87 shares in the last quarter.
+Institutional investors and hedge funds own 86.21% of the company’s stock.

 About UnitedHealth Group